 - Provides greater access to health coverage.
 Medicaid expansion would provide more low-income adults with access to health care services, resulting in improved health outcomes.
 In addition, Medicaid expansion would benefit people from communities of color because many work in low wage jobs that do not offer health benefits.
 Medicaid expansion would reduce the health coverage gap for many individuals below the poverty level.
 When the ACA was developed, policymakers expected all states to take part in the expansion and did not provide subsidies for people below the poverty level to buy private insurance in the health marketplaces.
 However, when the Supreme Court ruled in June 2012 that Medicaid expansion was optional for states, it created a coverage gap for this population.
 As a result, low-income adults living in a state without Medicaid expansion may also be ineligible for subsidies, and will likely remain uninsured.
 The Kaiser Family Foundation estimates that almost five million poor adults may fall into this coverage gap.

 - Saves states money.
 Medicaid expansion is a good deal for states.
-The federal government will pay 100 percent of the cost for newly eligible low-income adults for the first three years (2014-2016), then phase down to 90 percent by 2020.
+The federal government paid 100 percent of the cost for newly eligible low-income adults for the first three years (2014-2016), a percentage that will phase down to 90 percent by 2020.
 States not participating in the expansion are forgoing billions of federal dollars that could provide their residents with health care coverage and financial protection.

 - Reduces uncompensated care.
 Medicaid expansion would reduce the cost of uncompensated care for emergency room use by individuals without health insurance.
 Absent Medicaid expansion, uninsured people are more likely to delay seeing a doctor and then go to the emergency room when their illnesses get worse.
 For those who do not pay their bill, the hospitals absorb the expense, which can be pass onto individuals with private insurance through higher premiums.